section 8

 Protecting Yourself and Your Neighbours

 Antisocial behaviour cases are rarely quick or straightforward.
 They require patience, thorough documentation, and a willingness to follow the process even when it feels frustratingly slow.
-The landlords in England who succeed are those who build a comprehensive evidence file, work with other agencies, and present a clear, well-organised case to the court.
+The landlords in England who succeed in obtaining possession for antisocial behaviour are those who build a comprehensive evidence file, work with other agencies, and present a clear, well-organised case to the court.
 Having appropriate landlord insurance with legal expenses cover can help manage the costs involved.

 Throughout the process, maintain communication with affected neighbours.
 They are your witnesses, and their continued cooperation is essential.
 Let them know you are taking the matter seriously and explain (in general terms) the steps you are taking.